tjohnston-softdev/aurion-assessment-2110/instructions.md

 #### Output

-* Values for each test case are displayed to the console, same as above.
+* Result values for each test case are displayed to the console, same as above.
-* Only the actual values are displayed.
-At first, I thought implementing a full unit test suite would be a little excessive.
+* For the submission itself, only the actual values are displayed.
+	* At first, I thought implementing a full unit test suite would be a little excessive.
+	* Unit testing was finally implemented in a later update.

 ----